 Early History of the Gladhall family

-Another 191 words (14 lines of text) covering the years 160 and 1600 are included under the topic Early Gladhall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gladhall research.
+Another 96 words (7 lines of text) covering the years 160 and 1600 are included under the topic Early Gladhall History in all our PDF Extended History products and printed products wherever possible.

 Gladhall Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Gladhall are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Gladhall include: Gledall, Gledhill, Gladhill, Gladhall and others.
+The variations of the name Gladhall include: Gledall, Gledhill, Gladhill, Gladhall, Glanville and others.